-2.2 Harassment and Intimidation
+2.2 Bullying and Harassment

 Courtesy and respect are important aspects of a sound working environment and business dealings.
 We expect you to treat everyone you meet through work or work-related activities in a respectful manner.
-We will not tolerate any form of harassment or actions that reasonably can be considered as offensive or intimidating, including any form of unwanted or troublesome attention of a sexual nature.
+We will not tolerate any form of harassment or other inappropriate, intimidating or offensive conduct, including any form of unwanted and troublesome attention of a sexual nature.

-- Take responsibility to create and maintain a good working environment. - Never engage in harassment, bullying, workplace violence or other behaviour that colleagues or business partners may regard as threatening or degrading. - Offensive messages, derogatory remarks and inappropriate jokes are never acceptable. - Respect other people's customs and culture. - Speak up if you observe or experience harassment or intimidating behaviour
+- Take responsibility to create and maintain a good working environment. - Never engage in harassment, bullying, workplace violence or other behaviour that colleagues or business partners may regard as threatening or degrading. - Offensive messages, derogatory remarks and inappropriate jokes are never acceptable. - Respect other people's customs and culture. - Speak up if you observe or experience harassment or bullying.